ucbepic/data-agent-benchmark-study/CATEGORIES.md

 ---

-## 9) Geospatial & Location-Aware Analysis
+## 9) External APIs, SaaS, and Open-Web Fusion

 **What it covers**
-Spatial joins and filters, distance calculations, buffers, intersections, and working with geographic boundaries and projections.
+Ingesting and joining external API/SaaS data **and** open-web content with internal facts while respecting pagination, rate limits, retries, schema drift, robots/ToS, and caching.

 **Why it’s hard for LLMs**
-- Geodesic vs planar distances, CRS conversions, and unit consistency require explicit handling.
-- Large spatial joins need indexing and careful predicate pushdown.
+- Requires idempotent ingestion, backoff strategies, and checkpointing—not just API calls in prose.
-- Boundary edge cases (on the line/within buffers) must be defined and tested.
+- Partial or inconsistent responses must be detected and reconciled before analysis.
+- Open-web content varies in structure/quality; deduping, source attribution, and legal constraints apply.

 **Representative prompts**
-1. “List orders delivered more than ten kilometers from the nearest distribution center and include the delivery times.”
-2. “Identify rides that began within two hundred meters of a rail station during weekday peak hours.”
-3. “Find stores with overlapping five-kilometer trade areas and estimate cannibalization risk by overlap size.”
-4. “Compute average delivery distance by city boundary rather than ZIP code for last month.”

----

-## 10) External APIs & SaaS Fusion (with quotas / partial data)

-**What it covers**
-Ingesting and joining external API/SaaS data with internal facts while respecting pagination, rate limits, retries, and schema drift.

-**Why it’s hard for LLMs**
-- Needs idempotent ingestion, backoff strategies, and checkpointing—not just API calls in prose.
-- Partial/incomplete responses must be detected and reconciled before analysis.
-- Schemas and semantics often drift; the plan must validate and adapt.

-**Representative prompts**
 1. “For the top twenty internal services, retrieve open GitHub issues and join them with service usage to rank the most impacted services.”
 2. “Combine Zendesk SLA metrics with our Snowflake account tiers to report median first response time by tier for last quarter.”
 3. “Pull the latest FX rates from the API and recompute today’s multi-currency revenue totals, caching responses to respect rate limits.”
-4. “Fetch marketing campaign stats from the ad platform API and align them with our internal conversions to compute cost per acquisition by campaign.”
+4. “From the vendor’s public status page on the open web, detect incident windows and correlate them with our support ticket volume by hour.”

 ---

-## 11) Governance, Compliance & Document-Grounded Rules
+## 10) Governance, Compliance & Document-Grounded Rules

 **What it covers**
 Policy-aware analytics: enforcing row-level security (RLS), masking PII/PHI, extracting rules from policy/contract documents, and **citing** the applied rules.

 **Why it’s hard for LLMs**
-- Policies must be executed, not summarized; leakage at row level is unacceptable.
+- Policies must be **executed**, not summarized; row-level leakage is unacceptable.
 - Document versions and clause references require deterministic extraction and citation.
 - Minimum-k aggregation thresholds and redaction rules need coded safeguards.